ShoweryCellar34/Ghoul-Engine/README.md

 ## Platform support

-Ghoul Engine uses strictly cross-platform libraries \(Windows, Mac, and Linux support\) and [CMake](https://cmake.org/), and is tested on Arch linux X11 (with KDE plasma, idk if that matters) and Windows 11/10.
+Ghoul Engine uses strictly cross-platform libraries \(Windows, Mac, and Linux support\) and [CMake](https://cmake.org/), and is tested on Arch linux with KDE plasma and Windows 11/10.

 ## How to clone